Noise Factory

-Noise Factory were an English breakbeat hardcore and jungle group active in the early 1990s.
+Noise Factory were a British breakbeat hardcore and jungle group from Tottenham, North London active in the early 1990s.
 The group is credited as being pivotal in the transition between hardcore and jungle music.

 History

-DJ James Stephens went to Paul Ibiza of Ibiza Records' house to set up a newly acquired Akai 950 sampler.
-After a session of creating beats, Stephens decided to call himself 'Noise Factory', later bringing Terry Turner into the group.
-Ibiza invited Stephens to use the Ibiza Records label, as it was an established name at the time.
-Noise Factory released its first track, "Box Bass" in 1991.
+In 1991 James Stephens and Neil Dunkley, who ran a small studio in Tottenham together at the time, became acquainted with Paul Ibiza of Ibiza Records.
+They helped him set up his new studio which consisted of an Akai 950 sampler an Atari ST computer running Cubase and various other pieces of studio equipment.
+After a few sessions of creating beats and experimenting with samples at Paul Ibizas studio Stephens decided on the name 'Noise Factory' bringing in Kevin Mulqueen and Terry Turner to form the group along with Dunkley.
+Paul Ibiza then invited Noise Factory to release tracks on his then new label Ibiza Records as he was already a well established name in the rave scene at that time.
+Noise Factory released their first track, "Box Bass" in 1991.
 The track featured a reggae sub-bass, which was almost unheard of at the time.

+After releasing several tracks on the Ibiza label Stephens, Turner and Mulqueen set up their own label '3rd Party Records' in early 1992.
+They also had one short lived release on Tam Tam records in early 1992 titled “behold the jungle/we can".
+They later re-issued “behold the jungle” on 3rd party a few months later.
+At this point Dunkley had already left the group but later went on to set up his own label Redskins records.

+Stephens would also help set up the 'Kemet' record label with Mark Ranger aka ‘Mark X’ sometime between 1992-93.

-After working for the Ibiza label, Stephens helped to set up his own labels Kemet Records and 3rd Party Records in 1992 with old friend Mark Rangers, known as "Mark X".
-Noise Factory opened the 3rd Party label with the EP "My Mind" featuring its title track, “Be Free", and "Breakage #1" which would be pivotal in the early development of jungle and would be later remixed by the group several times.
-The group would continue to release singles such as "Set Me Free", which sampled Fleetwood Mac's "Sara".
+Noise Factory's first release on their 3rd Party label was the EP "My Mind" featuring the title track "My Mind", “Be Free" and "Breakage #1" all of which would be pivotal in the early development of jungle and would be later remixed by the group several times.
+The group would continue to release singles such as "the fire", which sampled Fleetwood Mac's "Sara".

+“Be Free” was also licensed to XL records in mid 1992 and released on a four track EP titled “fourplay” vol 1 alongside three other artists.